w3c/groups-server/README.md

 Run `npm run coverage` to get a test coverage report.

-The code used the [debug](https://github.com/debug-js/debug)module.
+The code uses the [debug](https://github.com/debug-js/debug) module.
 The `DEBUG` environment variable is used to filter debug messages.

 Use `DEBUG=* npm start` to see all debug messages.
 You may filter debugging modules using `DEBUG=w3c,loop npm start` for example.